top of page

 Covert narcissists and psycho-social disability

 So, as described above, whilst our covert narcissist is not necessarily mentally ill, it seems pertinent to frame their behaviour as a psycho-social disability; a condition that’s predominantly out of their control.
 They aren’t an emotionally healthy individual who will eventually show pride, support and admiration towards you – they almost certainly won’t change.
-By thinking of them as being impaired, it may help to see yourself as the empowered one.
+By thinking of them as being impaired or experiencing severe trauma responses, it may help to see yourself as the empowered one.
 Not the one that’s victimised by their abuse, and who is codependent on others to feel valued.

 With this ‘lens’, as the emotionally healthier person in the dynamic, it potentially becomes easier to employ boundaries.
 To show compassion for their wounded, neurological state.
 To see past the manipulation and unkindness they show you, and see their vulnerability.
 None of this makes narcissist abuse OK; but it could help us accept what’s gone before, and move on personally, being more boundaried and educated.